hawkrives/gobbldygook/README.md

 - A terminal.
 We have not tested with anything besides Terminal.app and gnome-terminal, but most others should work.
 We have no interest in supporting Windows' `cmd` at this time.

 ## How To Use
+To make it, just run `make` in a terminal that is pointed at the directory containing the files.
+It looks for a file called `example.txt` in `./data/`.

 The input file needs four sections: